sannae/the-notebook/docs/cloud/docker.md

 !!!
 Resources
     * [:material-docker: Docker docs](https://docs.docker.com/)!
 The starting point
-    * [:material-youtube: Docker and Kubernetes complete tutorial](https://www.youtube.com/playlist?list=PL0hSJrxggIQoKLETBSmgbbvE4FO_eEgoB), a very detailed playlist from beginner to advanced level in both Docker and Kubernetes
+    * [:material-youtube: Docker and Kubernetes complete tutorial](https://www.youtube.com/playlist?list=PL0hSJrxggIQoKLETBSmgbbvE4FO_eEgoB), a very detailed playlist from beginner to advanced level in both Docker and Kubernetes - it's also a [:fontawesome-solid-book: Udemy course](https://www.udemy.com/course/docker-and-kubernetes-the-complete-guide/), by the way
     * [:material-youtube: Dev containers](https://www.youtube.com/playlist?list=PLj6YeMhvp2S5G_X6ZyMc8gfXPMFPg3O31), a playlist from the VS Code YouTube channel about containerized dev environments
+    * [:fontawesome-solid-euro-sign: Docker Mastery](https://www.udemy.com/course/docker-mastery/) Udemy course on Docker and Kubernetes, by a Docker Captain

 ## Getting started

+### Misc

+* Docker takes advantage of the kernel's property of _namespacing_ (isolating resources per process or group of processes, e.g. when a process needs a specific portion of the actual hardware such as the hard drive, but not the rest) and _control groups (cgroups)_ (limiting the amount of resources - RAM, CPU, HD I/O, network bandwith, etc. per process or group of processes)

+* So a _container_ is basically a process whose system calls are redirected to a namespaced portion of dedicated hardware (HD, RAM, network, CPU, etc.) through the host's kernel

+* An _image_ is essentially a filesystem snapshot with a startup command

+* Since _namespacing_ and _cgroups_ are specifically properties of a Linux-based OS, this means that Docker on both Windows and MacOS use a lightweight Linux virtual machine to run Linux containers

+* Learn on a running container: `docker run -d IMAGE_NAME ping google.com`, where the `ping google.com` command overrides the default image's startup command

 ### Install docker on Debian (ref. [:material-docker: here](https://docs.docker.com/engine/install/debian/))